Others have disputed me. So I've been out to gather data.

 The ratings to sales ratio is pretty stable.
 If you multiple the number of Goodreads ratings by 7.7 you come pretty close to the number of books sold in English (all formats).

-About half of the authors I invited to supply their data decided not to, including all the ones who sell more than I do (Though Peter V Brett has threatened to send me some data points when he returns from his world tour).
+About half of the authors I invited to supply their data decided not to.
 So this graph may change for the higher numbers.
 Perhaps if a book breaks out of the genre sales bin it finds a demographic less (or more) likely to rate on Goodreads.

 One noticeable outlier (blue diamond in the lower section) has the possible explanation (suggested by the author) that it sold a lot of very cheap e-copies that may be sitting on Kindles waiting to be read.
 Books on special offer are sometimes snapped up and saved for later.
 Also, most of his sales were in the UK.
 Perhaps the British use Goodreads less.

 So there you have it.
-Some evidence that when the book is traditionally published and has a decent number of ratings (say several hundred to make the effects of any manipulation insignificant) you appear to be able to guestimate sales pretty well!
+Some evidence that when the book is traditionally published, out for a year or more, and has a decent number of ratings (say several hundred to make the effects of any manipulation insignificant) you appear to be able to guestimate sales pretty well!